The Doodletown Pipers: Popular culture

 The group was also mentioned in season six of the movie-lampooning TV show Mystery Science Theater 3000, the episode (episode #620) in which Mike and the bots watch the 1967 Italian spy film Danger!!
 Death Ray.
 Shortly after the opening credits end, the wordless-vocal theme song (that plays periodically throughout the film) continues over the action.
 As the song ends, robot Crow affects the voice of a radio DJ, saying: "That was Bop-ba-dop-a-da-da by the Doodletown Pipers!"

-The Main Street Singers and New Main Street Singers in A Mighty Wind are partially inspired by The Doodletown Pipers.